Economic policy of the Nicolás Maduro administration

 The value of one US dollar in Venezuelan Bolivares fuertes on the black market through time according to DolarToday.com.
 Blue vertical lines represent every time the currency has lost 90% of its value.
 This has happened four times since 2012, meaning that the currency is worth as of December 2017 almost 10,000 times less than in August 2012 since it has lost more than 99.99% of its value.
 The rate at which the value is lost (inflation) is accelerating.
 The first time the money took 2 years and 2 months to lose 90% of its value, the second time 1 year and 10 months, the third time 10 months and the fourth time only 4 months.

-When elected in 2013, Nicolás Maduro continued the majority of existing economic policies of his predecessor Hugo Chávez.
+From his election in 2013 until he was captured in early 2026, Nicolás Maduro continued the majority of existing economic policies of his predecessor Hugo Chávez.
 When entering the presidency, President Maduro's Venezuela faced a high inflation rate and large shortages of goods that was left over from the previous policies of President Chávez.
 These economic difficulties continue to be a contributing factor to protests in Venezuela.
 President Maduro has blamed capitalism for speculation that is driving high rates of inflation and creating widespread shortages of staples, and often said he was fighting an "economic war", calling newly enacted economic measures "economic offensives" against political opponents he and loyalists state are behind an international economic conspiracy.
 However, President Maduro has been criticized for only concentrating on public opinion instead of tending to the practical issues economists have warned the Venezuelan government about or creating any ideas to improve the economic situation in Venezuela such as the "economic war".

 In 2014, Venezuela's economy entered a recession with its economy contracting by 4.8%, 4.9% and 2.3% in the first three quarters.
 That year, Venezuela topped the Global Misery Index, which is based on inflation, unemployment, and other economic factors.
 In December 2014, it was stated that Venezuela had a 93% chance of being in default, while it has also been noted that the government has never failed to meet the country's foreign-debt obligations.

 In 2015, Venezuela again topped the Global Misery Index and was expected to have its economy contract 7% according to the World Bank.
 The inflation rate also reached its highest rate in Venezuelan history.

 In 2019, Maduro started allowing transactions in U.S. dollars, a much more stable currency which is also used for international money transfers.
 People in Venezuela receive about $3.5 to $4 billion per year in remittances from family members; this change allowed Venezuelans to spend that money and started an economic recovery.